Our Services

 Published on: 5/6/2026

-Oxygen powers every heart cell, and when blood oxygen saturation falls below normal levels, your heart must pump faster and work harder, increasing the risk of arrhythmias, ischemia, and long-term structural changes.
-Doctors monitor these drops to catch early respiratory or cardiac decline, adjust treatments, and prevent serious complications.
+Oxygen fuels every heart cell.
+When blood oxygen saturation drops below normal, your heart pumps faster and works harder, raising the risk of arrhythmias, ischemia, and long-term structural changes.
+Doctors monitor these drops to catch early respiratory or cardiac decline, adjust treatments, and prevent serious complications like heart failure or stroke.

 Oxygen desaturation occurs when the percentage of oxygen carried by your red blood cells (oxygen saturation or SpO₂) falls below normal.
 A healthy SpO₂ reading on a pulse oximeter usually ranges from 95% to 100%.
 Levels below 90% are generally considered low and warrant medical attention.